Toshio Masuda (director): Awards

 At the 1981 Japanese Academy Awards, Toshio Masuda was nominated for Best Director for his film The Battle of Port Arthur.
-He won Kinema Junpo's Readers' Choice Award for Best Film for the same film.
+He won the Kinema Junpo Readers' Choice Award for Best Film for the same film.
 In 1990, he was again nominated for Best Director at the Japanese Academy Awards for Company Funeral.
 He won in the same category at the Blue Ribbon Awards and the Mainichi Film Awards.

 Filmography

 Between 1958 and 1992, Toshio Masuda directed 82 feature films, 52 of those over the course of his decade with the Nikkatsu Company.
 He developed a reputation as a "hitmaker" and 16 of his films breached the top ten list for domestic Japanese box-office revenues.
 Only one other director has superseded that record.
 The following is a list of the 16 films.